-Food waste is a significant driver in climate change, as 6% of all global greenhouse emissions come from the production of food that is never eaten1.
-This creates a vicious cycle of more extreme climate, which makes food production more difficult and exacerbates poverty, malnutrition and inequality across society.
+Meet the 2021 Renewable Transformation Challenge winners Coldbox Store, who offer a solar-powered walk-in, commercial, refrigeration solution fighting food waste which is a significant driver in climate change, as 6% of all global greenhouse emissions come from the production of food that is never eaten.
+Watch a recording of the 2021 awards ceremony here.